Properties and Valuations

 Assessing rating values is a service QV performs for local councils around NZ.
 Rating values are calculated by QV valuers who analyse recent sales and compare similar properties using technology and experience to determine a property’s rating value.
 QV valuers may also inspect properties sold recently and those where building consents show work has recently been completed.
 Because of the vast number of properties in NZ it’s not possible to view every property in person, (although many urban properties are looked at externally to check the accuracy of the proposed value level).
 You can research local area sales and other property information on QV.co.nz or on the QVhomeguide APP.

-If you’ve refurbished or renovated your property, but the work hasn’t required a building consent e.g. a new kitchen, bathroom, deck or something else, we or the council won’t know about those changes and your rating value may not have been amended to reflect this.
-In these cases you need to contact us or your council to have these reviewed.
+If you’ve refurbished or renovated your property, but the work hasn’t required a building consent e.g. a new kitchen, bathroom, deck or something else, QV or the council won’t know about those changes and your rating value may not have been amended to reflect this.
+In these cases you need to contact QV or the council to have these reviewed.

 Any change in rating value will not be rated upon until 1 July of the next rates year